KaveriBridge/EnglishGrammar/conversations/school.md

 |Nisha| Hi Swati, how are you?|
 |Swati| Hello Nisha, I am fine, thank you.
 How about you?
 |Nisha| I am doing good too.
 Have they started classes in your school?
 |Swati| Yes, they have.
-We have a half-a-day classes now.
+We have half-day classes now.
 |Nisha| Ah!
 When will they start full-day classes?
 |Swati| They plan to do it after Dasara.
 |Nisha| How do you find being back to school?